From tech titans to business groups, congratulations roll in for Biden and Harris

 The Dow Jones industrial average spiked nearly 1,600 points, or 5.6 percent, at the opening bell Monday as investors cheered election news and promising vaccine results.
 Drug giant Pfizer and German biotechnology firm BioNTech said their vaccine candidate was more than 90 percent effective, compared with a placebo.
 The development was called a “critical milestone” at a time when infection rates are spiking and the strongest sign yet that a vaccine capable of bringing the pandemic to an end might be within reach.

-Biden, meanwhile, announced the members of his coronavirus task force, a group composed of doctors and public health experts, signaling his intent to take a science-based approach to bring the pandemic that has killed more than 237,000 Americans under control.
+Biden, meanwhile, announced the members of his coronavirus task force, a group composed of doctors and public health experts, signaling his intent to take a science-based approach to bring under control the pandemic that has killed more than 237,000 Americans.

 Investors largely dismissed Trump’s refusal to concede.
 Last week, as vote-counting dragged on, investors appeared to price in a Biden victory and a Republican-held Senate, a dynamic that analysts say could jump-start stimulus talks and lower the risk of Biden ushering new taxes.
 The S&P 500 had its best week since April.